-- 1. Inspecting the saw blade - Since the use of a dull saw blade will degrade efficiency and cause possible motor malfunction, sharpen or replace the saw blade as soon as abrasion is noted. - 2.
-Inspecting the mounting screws - Regularly inspect all mounting screws and ensure that they are properly tightened.
+- 1. Inspecting the saw blade Since use of a dull saw blade will degrade efficiency and cause possible motor malfunction, sharpen or replace the saw blade as soon as abrasion is noted. - 2.
+Inspecting the mounting screws Regularly inspect all mounting screws and ensure that they are properly tightened.
 Should any of the screws be loose, retighten them immediately.
 Failure to do so could result in serious hazards. - 3.
-Inspecting the carbon brushes (Fig. 10) - The motor employs carbon brushes which are consumable parts.
-Since an excessively worn carbon brush can result in motor trouble, replace the carbon brushes with new ones having the same carbon brush No. shown in the figure when it becomes worn to or near the "wear limit".
+Inspecting the carbon brushes (Fig. 16) The motor employs carbon brushes which are consumable parts.
+Since an excessively worn carbon brush can result in motor trouble, replace the carbon brushes with new ones having the same carbon brush No. shown in the fi gure when it becomes worn to or near the "wear limit".
 In addition, always keep carbon brushes clean and ensure that they slide freely within the brush holders.

-When replacing the new carbon brushes, always use genuine HiKOKI carbon brushes with the number specifi ed in the drawing.
+When replacing the new carbon brushes, always use genuine HiKOKI carbon brushes with the number specified in the drawing.

-- 4. Replacing carbon brushes - Disassemble the brush caps with a slotted-head screwdriver.
-The carbon brushes can then be easily removed. - 5.
-Replacing supply cord - If the replacement of the supply cord is necessary, this has to be done by the manufacturer of this agent in order to avoid a safety hazard. - 6.
-Adjusting the base and saw blade to maintain perpendicularity: - The angle between the base and the saw blade has been adjusted to 90°, however, should this perpendicularity be lost for some reason, adjust in the following manner: - (1) Turn the base face up (Fig. 11) and loosen the knob and wing bolt (Fig. 4 on page 21).
+4. Replacing carbon brushes

+Disassemble the brush caps with a slotted-head screwdriver.
+The carbon brushes can then e easily removed.

+5. Replacing supply cord

+If the replacement of the supply cord is necessary, this has to be done by the manufacturer of this agent in order to avoid a safety hazard.

+- 6. Adjusting the base and saw blade to maintain perpendicularity The angle between the base and the saw blade has been adjusted to 90°, however, should this perpendicularity be lost for some reason, adjust in the following manner: - (1) Turn the base face up (Fig. 17) and loosen the wing nut and wing bolt (Fig. 6, 7 on page 25).